prorevizor/noc/docs/en/docs/style-guide.md

 is to provide an accessible base style to ensure that our documentation is easy to read, simple to use, and straightforward to maintain.

-For information regarding the NOC Manual organization, see :ref:`meta-organization`.
+For information regarding the NOC Manual organization, see [Structure](structure.md).

 ## Naming Conventions